Mucin

 Mucins (/ˈmjuːsᵻn/) are a family of high molecular weight, heavily glycosylated proteins (glycoconjugates) produced by epithelial tissues in most animals.
-Mucins' key characteristic is their ability to form gels; therefore they are a key component in most gel-like secretions, serving functions from lubrication to cell signalling to forming chemical barriers.
+Mucins are distinguished between membrane-bound mucins, forming the glycocalyx, or secreted mucins, forming mucus-gels.
+These mucus gels cover the wet epithelium, serving functions from lubrication (as seen e.g. in the eyes), to physico-chemical barrier formation, protecting against foreign particles and pathogens as seen in e.g. the lungs or intestine.
+Next to their physical properties, gel-forming and transmembrane mucins alike are also involved in cell signalling and immune responses.
 They often take an inhibitory role.
 Some mucins are associated with controlling mineralization, including nacre formation in mollusks, calcification in echinoderms and bone formation in vertebrates.

-They bind to pathogens as part of the immune system.
+Besides their physicochemical barrier properties, mucins have been reported to function as receptors for various pathogens, facilitating their invasion into host cells.
+Thus they display a dual role in host defence, which is currently under investigation.

+Dysregulation of mucin expression and secretion is closely associated with various diseases.
 Overexpression of the mucin proteins, especially MUC1, is associated with many types of cancer.

-Although some mucins are membrane-bound due to the presence of a hydrophobic membrane-spanning domain that favors retention in the plasma membrane, most mucins are secreted as principal components of mucus by mucous membranes or are secreted to become a component of saliva.

-Genes and proteins
+An impaired mucus barrier integrity, showing decreased mucus layer thickness and, or increased permeability are closely linked to e.g. Crohn´s disease and Ulcerative colitis.

+Human mucins

 Human mucins include genes with the HUGO symbol MUC 1 through 22.
 Of these mucins, the following classes have been defined by localization: